When I turned 30, I had a pretty ideal life:

 Project Getaway ended, but I ended up staying in Southeast Asia for three months total, hitting all of the digital nomad hotspots through Thailand, Singapore, Vietnam and Cambodia.
 I went back to the States and got Dialed PR off and running.

 I am forever grateful that I went to that summer BBQ.
 I am grateful to have met Dan.
-I am grateful for Project Getaway, as it was crucial to the growth of Dialed PR and the impetus of PR Traction.
-But most of all, I am grateful for the 18 other like-minded entrepreneurs from all over the world I met on that very first day, who will forever be part of my personal and professional journey.
+I am grateful for Project Getaway, as it was crucial to the growth of Dialed PR.
+But most of all, I am grateful for the 17 other like-minded entrepreneurs from all over the world I met on that very first day, who will forever be part of my personal and professional journey.

 Founder/CEO of Dialed PR